Mark Cavendish robbery: Two men jailed for raid at cyclist's home

 - Published

-Two men have been jailed for a knifepoint robbery at the home of elite cyclist Mark Cavendish.
+Two men have been jailed for a knifepoint robbery at the family home of elite cyclist Mark Cavendish.

 Romario Henry, 31, of south-east London, and Ali Sesay, 28, of Kent, broke into Mr Cavendish's home in Ongar, Essex, on 27 November 2021.